-The Master Showmanship Contest is scheduled for August 1, 2020 at 7:00 p.m. starting in the swine barn.
+The Master Showmanship Contest is scheduled for July 31, 2021 at 7:00 p.m. starting in the swine barn.
 For any questions regarding the contest, please contact the Ogle County Extension Office at 815-732-2191.
+In case of the Ogle County Fair being cancelled, this contest will be cancelled and not rescheduled.